Instrumental Music FAQ

 What kind of music do the music ensembles play?

 Each season, the marching band performs a field show with music arranged or composed specifically for marching band.
 Winter Percussion and Winter Guard perform shows with choreography and music designed for their unique idioms.
 Spartan Sound Pep Band performs music drawn from popular music and marches to add spirit to the sports competitions.
 Often, they perform pieces arranged for Pep Band by fellow students.
-The jazz bands play music drawn from across the jazz repertoire, the Great American Songbook and Big Band music.
+The Jazz Band plays music drawn from across the jazz repertoire, the Great American Songbook and Big Band music.
 The concert bands and orchestra perform music drawn from the symphonic orchestra and concert band repertoire, of a variety of styles and eras.

 Can I be in both Marching Band and other ensembles?